MarcinKnyc/retina/README.md

 ## Usage

-`kedro run`

-The folder will unzip the first time, then the run will fail.
-Use `kedro run` again, when the folder is unzipped.
-The folder will be renamed, then the run will fail.
-Use `kedro run` again, then the run should succeed.
+`kedro run --runner=SequentialRunner`

 The results are in `02_intermediate/results.png`.

-Change `debug: False` to `debug: True` to test if the pipeline functions correctly.
+Change `debug: False` to `debug: True` in `./conf/base/parameters.yml` to test if the pipeline functions correctly.
 It changes the amount of images sampled to 5.
 This reduces the runtime significantly, as the most time-intensive operation is the processing of test images.

 ## Todo